prometheus-community/promql-langserver/README.md

 #### Setup

 1. Install the [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) Plugin.
-2. Put the configuration following configuration file for the langauge server in `.vim/promql-lsp.yaml`.
+2. Put the configuration following configuration file for the language server in `.vim/promql-lsp.yaml`.

         # Change this adress to the address of the prometheus server you want to use for metadata
         prometheus_url: http://localhost:9090